-The best way is to get vaccinated.
+The best way to prevent rubella is to get vaccinated.
 Children need two doses of the MMR vaccine.
 They should get the first when they’re between 12 and 15 months old.
-They should get the second between four and six years of age.
+They should get the second between 4 and 6 years old.

-Babies who’ll be traveling to a country where rubella is common can get vaccinated as early as six months.
+Babies who’ll be traveling to a country where rubella is common can get vaccinated as early as 6 months old.

-If you're a woman of childbearing age and you haven't been vaccinated, get the MMR vaccine at least one month before you get pregnant.
+If you're of childbearing age and you haven't been vaccinated, get the MMR vaccine at least 1 month before you get pregnant.
 This is most important if you plan to travel to countries where rubella spreads.

 Vaccination against rubella is normally provided as a combination vaccine, called the MMR (measles-mumps-rubella) vaccine.
 It could also include the vaccine against chickenpox (varicella), which is called the MMRV vaccine.
 It's recommended that children get the vaccine between 12 and 15 months of age and again between ages 4 and 6 years.